Austria within Nazi Germany: Aftermath

-In 1984, in Lackenbach, almost 40 years after the end of war a memorial for the Zigeuner-AnhaltelagerRomani was unveiled.
+In 1984, in Lackenbach, almost 40 years after the end of war a memorial for the Zigeuner-Anhaltelager Romani was unveiled.
 A memorial in Kemeten has not yet been started.
 Prior to the war, 200 Romani people lived in Kemeten.
 They were deported in 1941; only five of them came back in 1945.

 Since 1992, there is the possibility of doing Zivildienst (alternative National Service) in the Austrian Holocaust Memorial Service.
 Approximately 15 people are deployed in the archive of the concentration camp memorial Mauthausen and alternatively in the camp itself.
 On 1 September 1992, the first Austrian Holocaust memorial serviceman started working in the Auschwitz-Birkenau State Museum.
 Andreas Maislinger has taken over the idea from the Action Reconciliation Service for Peace.
 Annually approximately 30 civil servants are sent to Holocaust memorials and connected institutions in Europe, Israel, USA, South-America and China by the Holocaust Memorial Service.

 At the Israeli Knesset in 1993, Austrian Chancellor Franz Vranitzky acknowledged the shared responsibility of Austrians for Nazi crimes.

 In mid-2004, the question of how to celebrate the 60th anniversary of the death of Robert Bernardis, who was shot on 8 August 1944 after being involved in the 20 July plot against Hitler, led to a political conflict.
 Politicians of the opposition (SPÖ, Grüne) as well as some celebrities suggested renaming a barracks as Robert Bernardis-Kaserne, which was turned down by the governing ÖVP and FPÖ.
 The defence minister Günther Platter (ÖVP) finally decided to build a memorial in the yard of the Towarek-Barrack in Enns.
 The Green Politician Terezija Stoisits pointed out that a barracks was named after Austrian sergeant Anton Schmid in Germany on 8 May 2004.
 Schmid was sentenced to death by a Wehrmacht court-martial and was shot on 13 April 1942, after he saved the lives of a hundred Jews in the Vilnius Ghetto.

 The biggest Austrian Memorial for the remembrance of National Socialist crimes is the Mauthausen-Gusen concentration camp.
 Part of the Contemporary History Museum Ebensee, it emerged through a private initiative in 2001 and remembers victims of the Ebensee concentration camp.

 A study in 2019 by the Claims Conference showed that 56% of Austrians do not know that 6 million Jews were murdered in the Holocaust and that 42% are unfamiliar with the Mauthausen concentration camp, located 146 kilometres (90 miles) from Vienna.